Updated November 28, 2019

 I provide suggestions on night time entertainment to complete your day – along with allllll the details from this super successful visit – in this post.

-If you simply CANNOT WAIT until the afternoon to visit, consider the plan I used here, which includes getting all of the iconic “big” rides done in the first two hours and then heading to Galaxy’s Edge.
+If you simply CANNOT WAIT until the afternoon to visit, consider the plan I used here, which includes getting all of the iconic “big” rides done in the first two-three hours and then heading to Galaxy’s Edge.